Credibility of Predictions of Reactor Core Condition

-The first period of Student Specific Training [SST1] will be undertaken at the University of Liverpool and will include: a review of the existing scientific literature in the field of model credibility and the validation of computational models; and a validation exercise involving predicting and measuring the shape and deformation of a simple test sample in order to gain practical experience of the issues associated with acquiring and comparing data, quantifying uncertainty, establishing confidence and communicating to decision-makers.
+Training The first period of Student Specific Training [SST1] will be undertaken at the University of Liverpool and will include: a review of the existing scientific literature in the field of model credibility and the validation of computational models; and a validation exercise involving predicting and measuring the shape and deformation of a simple test sample in order to gain practical experience of the issues associated with acquiring and comparing data, quantifying uncertainty, establishing confidence and communicating to decision-makers.
 Taught modules in computational modelling and uncertainty analysis might be included depending on the background and experience of the student recruited.

 In SST2, the student will be seconded to EDF and, or Frazer-Nash in order to gain experience and understanding of both the models and experiments that underpin the current approaches to predicting the condition of the graphite core of reactors.
 If the opportunity is available, a visit to NNL Central Laboratory to observe the measurements made on the trepanned samples from graphite cores will be arranged.
 The outcome of this period of training will be a comprehensive understanding the problem and associated issues that will be tackled in the PhD.

 Proposed supervisors (lead first): Eann Patterson (University of Liverpool)